Next steps after graduation

 New Zealand graduate or new overseas-trained teacher

-You will need create an Education Sector Logon (ESL).
-To create an ESL, please use the Ministry of Education's self-registration process.
+You will need create an Education Sector Logon (ESL) using the Ministry of Education's self-registration process.

 Get started with My Rawa